Which of the following is a characteristic of the standard normal... | Study Prep in Pearson+

 Recall that the standard normal distribution is a special case of the normal distribution with specific parameters.

-Understand that the standard normal distribution is symmetric about its mean, so the mean, median, and mode are all equal.
+Understand that the standard normal distribution is symmetric about the mean, so it is not skewed to the right or left; it has zero skewness.

-Recognize that the standard normal distribution is not skewed; it has a skewness of 0, meaning it is perfectly symmetric.
+Remember that the total area under the probability density curve of any normal distribution, including the standard normal, is exactly 1, representing the total probability.

-Note that the variance (which is the square of the standard deviation) of the standard normal distribution is 1, not 0.5.
+Evaluate each option based on these properties: the correct characteristic is that the standard normal distribution has a mean of 0 and a standard deviation of 1.

 Watch next